 When I was young, my parents started Halloween traditions that hold a place in my heart today.
 Mom still calls every Hallow’s Eve to ensure we are watching It’s the Great Pumpkin, Charlie Brown.

-- Visit a pumpkin patch.
 Start the holiday right with a trip to a real pumpkin patch.
 There you can choose gourds to decorate and display.
-Log onto www.pumpkinpatchesandmore.org to find a patch near you.
+Visit pumpkinpatchesandmore.org to find a patch near you.

-- Carve the pumpkin you purchased from your patch visit.
 Perhaps wait until Halloween day to carve your festive fruit.
-Check out www.zombiepumpkins.com for more than 240 designs and templates to help with carving a more unique countenance than the usual grinning jack-o-lantern.
+Check out zombiepumpkins.com for more than 240 designs and templates to help with carving a more unique countenance than the usual grinning jack-o-lantern.

-- Prepare a tasty snack.
 After you’re done working on your masterpiece, toast the leftover pumpkin seeds instead of throwing them away.
 This crunchy snack is chock full of antioxidants, fiber, vitamins and minerals.
-It’s also a wonderful option to give to trick or treaters.
-Head to www.allrecipes.com for various takes on the treat.
+It’s also a wonderful option to give to trick-or-treaters.
+Head to allrecipes.com for various takes on the treat.

-- Ring and run.
 A new trend has taken flight called Booing, in which a phantom leaves a treat and a note on someone’s doorstep before disappearing to avoid getting caught.
 Kids will love waiting until dark to sneak over to their friends’ houses to leave treats undetected.
 Treats might include plastic cups filled with Halloween-themed items, such as pencils, erasers, spider rings or candy.
-Explore www.beenbooed.com to learn how to boo your friends and neighbors.
+Explore beenbooed.com to learn how to boo your friends and neighbors.

-- Make use of holiday hues.
 Get your clan’s creative juices flowing by favoring things in orange in black.
-For example, paint your daughter’s nails orange and black, eat Devil’s food cupcakes with orange frosting and color holiday printouts from www.halloween-coloring.com.
+For example, paint your daughter’s nails orange and black, eat Devil’s food cupcakes with orange frosting and color holiday printouts from halloween-coloring.com.

-- Dress up.
-For inspiration, check out the cool slideshow from www.thedailygreen.com that displays 25 ideas for homemade costumes made from recycled materials.
+For inspiration, check out pinterest.com for ideas for homemade costumes made from recycled materials.

-- Attend a trunk or treat.
 The event lets a community celebrate the fall holiday together.
-Trunk or treats are usually held in parking lots, or churches, community centers or schools in the case of inclimate weather.
+Trunk or treats are usually held in parking lots, or churches, community centers or schools in the case of inclement weather.
 To participate, adorn your car’s trunk with holiday trinkets and props, and pass out treats.
 Read local magazines and call a few places where people tend to congregate to see if your area has a trunk or treat planned.
-See www.trunkortreat.homestead.com for ideas on how to decorate your car.
+See trunkortreat.homestead.com for ideas on how to decorate your car.